 How is the captive feature implemented in slotted head captive screws?

-The captive feature in slotted head captive screws is implemented to prevent the complete disassembly of the screw from the mating component, even when it is fully unthreaded.
+slotted head captive screws is implemented to prevent the complete disassembly of the screw from the mating component, even when it is fully unthreaded.
 The design ensures that the screw remains attached to the assembly, reducing the risk of loss, facilitating assembly and disassembly, and improving overall convenience.
 Here are some common methods for implementing the captive feature:

 Shoulder Design: